top of page

 As a large majority of our mentors do not have a rural background, the opportunity to engage with a rural community, while also making a genuine difference, can be a life changing experience.
 We see many considering working in the country and accepting rural placements.

-A full evaluation of our program was funded by Building Better Regions Community Fund in 2018 and completed by Regional Development Australia Wheatbelt (RDAW) demonstrating the benefits of our program.
-More recently, our data has been used by Regional Development Australia-Wheatbelt for an extensive evaluation into the positive effects our unique style of mentoring has and is having on our students.
+In 2018, a full evaluation of our program was undertaken, funded by Building Better Regions Community Fund and completed by Regional Development Australia Wheatbelt (RDAW).
+Its aim was to highlight our impact among rural youth.
+The data demonstrated the positive effects our unique style of mentoring has had, and continues to have, on our students.

 stephen-radford-NqaJAIO3u7w-unsplash.jpg